samcaulfield/PML_IDE/Test/README.md

   * If not, raises an exception

 **6. keywordAndResourceCompletion.py:**
-  * The keywords and the beginnnings of keywords(1st, 2nd, 3rd letters) are stored in a dictionaty
+  * The keywords and the beginnnings of keywords(1st, 2nd, 3rd letters) are stored in a dictionary
   * Inputs the beginnings of keywords
   * Checks if the words have been completed when Enter is hit by getting the text from the editor
   * Inputs 'process resourceWord{action beginning of the resource word'